 2. Fondo lector

-When you open the link to this site a pop-up sometimes opens.
-Close it to reach the content.
+Use the links in the left side bar to access all the activities.
 There are three levels of activities on Fondo Lector: basic, intermediate and advanced.
 At the basic and intermediate level these are the activities:

 – Ordenar las palabras de una frase / Order words in a phrase.